focs-lab/focs-lab.github.io/content/_index.md

       # image:
       #   filename: welcome.jpg
       text: |
-        We are a research group in the [Programming Languages & Software Engineering lab](https://nus-plse.github.io) in the [National University of Singapore](https://nus.edu.sg).
+        We are a research group in the [Programming Languages & Software Engineering lab](https://nus-plse.github.io) at the [National University of Singapore](https://nus.edu.sg).

         ### Interests
         Theoretical foundations of computer systems, with a current focus on: